Email Authentication

 How do you appear trustworthy when scammers and spammers are getting savvier by the day, emailing people as if they’re working for real brands?

-The emerging email specification BIMI might just be the answer.
+The emerging email specification BIMI might just be the answer, but what is BIMI?

 Hidden Anchor